 Green seaweeds contain a wealth of minerals & trace elements, many times greater than is found in land-grown vegetables.
 They offer a good amount of digestible vegetable protein and are an important source of calcium, iron, enzymes and anti-oxidants.
 They are a top source of chlorophyll, fibre and Vitamin A, B & C.

-Sea Lettuce provides a good sources of vitamin B12 which has an important role in DNA synthesis.
+Sea Lettuce provides a good sources of Iron and can have vitamin B12 which has an important role in DNA synthesis.

 - Improve digestion and reduce sugar absorption

 - Soothe burns, cuts & sores (apply a compress or poultice)

 - Toning, hydrating & nourishing for the skin